 Learn How to Speak Your Body’s Language: Nutritional Deficiencies and Their Consequences

 Most people are aware of the short-term consequences of an unhealthy diet: weight gain, high blood pressure, high cholesterol, tooth decay, etc. But in 2019, a group of doctors in the United Kingdom observed another complication stemming from a teenage boy’s junk food-based diet: blindness.
-In a published in the Annals of Medicine, researchers from the University of Bristol offer a cautionary tale for healthcare practitioners about the unexpected consequences of a deficiency-deprived diet, emphasizing the permanent damages it can cause to vision and the nervous system.
+In a case report published in the Annals of Medicine, researchers from the University of Bristol offer a cautionary tale for healthcare practitioners about the unexpected consequences of a deficiency-deprived diet, emphasizing the permanent damages it can cause to vision and the nervous system.

 The patient, a 14-year-old boy at the time, was first taken to his primary care practitioner complaining of fatigue.
 Blood panel tests showed that he had a vitamin B12 deficiency but otherwise was in good health.
 His doctor prescribed B12 injections and nutrition counseling.
 By the following year, the teenager had begun to develop vision and hearing difficulties, but tests still came back normal.
 These visions disturbances continued worsening over two years until he was eventually referred to a neuro-ophthalmologist.

 At 17, the boy was legally blind, which is defined as a central visual acuity of 20/200 or worse and was diagnosed with optic neuropathy – the name given to damage to the optic nerve from any cause.
 Optic neuropathy can result in complete blindness if left untreated.
 Through imaging and genetic tests, doctors were able to confirm that the teen didn’t have any hereditary conditions or lesions that were causing his vision loss.
 However, his vitamin B12 levels were still abnormal.